gnodipac886/MatebookXPro-hackintosh/README.md

 - Touchscreen with multi-touch capabilities (think of it as a large trackpad)
 - Battery Percentage
 - Bluetooth (Reboot from Widows required)
-- Power Management (via CPUFriend and CPUFriendProvider, CPU idles at 1.2Ghz though Windows idles 	at 0.8Ghz, needs improvement)(kext taken from TheDarkVoid's Dell XPS 9360 guide)
+- Power Management (via CPUFriend and CPUFriendProvider, CPU idles at 1.2Ghz though Windows idles at 0.8GHz)
 - Wifi via USB dongle
 - Liton SSDs are now supported.
 - HDMI 2.0 support, up to theoretically 4K @60Hz.
 (Only 4K @30 tested due to equipment limitations)